victorazzam/Secure-Communications/RSA Challenges/README.md

 ### Background

 These challenges test a person's understanding of the RSA cryptosystem.
 The letters RSA stand for Rivest–Shamir–Adleman, the authors of the encryption scheme.
-One of its key features is that it is an assymetric, public key cryptosystem.
+One of its key features is that it is an asymmetric, public key cryptosystem.
 It has two keys, a public and a private key, where only one of them can decrypt a message encrypted by the other.

 ---